 The art of composition is looking at the surrounding elements that are going to influence the subject.
 If you’re going to focus on only one subject, you should remove any other elements that might clash with your main subject and add other elements that complement the subject.
-For example, if you’re going to shoot your photos at sea beach, you need to make sure there are no other beach tourists behind the subject.
+For example, if you’re going to shoot your photos at a sea beach, you need to make sure there are no other beach tourists behind the subject.
 However, having the rising or setting sun behind the subject can actually complement your subject.
-A clear background with a clam sea couple with setting/rising sun can add depth to the story and help the picture come off really well.
+Clear background with a calm sea couple with a setting/rising sun can add depth to the story and help the picture come off really well.

 Take Care of Your Source of Lighting

 The basic rule in photography is controlling the lighting since photography is all about playing with the light.
 Assuming you’re taking a photo in the broad daylight, make sure the subject is facing the source of lighting.
 However, if the subject is facing the sun, you might want to diffuse the light a little bit by using an umbrella or some other properties that can offer controlled lighting.
 Over-exposure to lighting can affect your photos in a negative way.
 Similarly, too little light may result may lead to poor results in your photography.